w3labkr/guidelines/docs/task-runners/gulp/README.md

    a gulp plugin for file include.

 - [gulp-jsbeautifier](gulp-jsbeautifier.html)
-   Beautify js, css, html and json files using Gulp and <https://github.com/einars/js-beautify>{:target="_blank"}.
+   Beautify js, css, html and json files using Gulp and js-beautify.

 - [gulp-imagemin](gulp-imagemin.html)
    Minify PNG, JPEG, GIF and SVG images with imagemin.